Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 Following the principles of Buddhism, you should do good deeds.
 One of those is not killing animals and setting them free.
 This is often done with birds.

-Wear something colorful to symbolize life, not black to symbolize death.
+Wear something colorful to symbolize life, not black, which represents death.

 Did you know?
 We lived and traveled through Vietnam for almost 2 years.
 And we keep returning, as we absolutely fell in love with the country.